vikrampawar/stories/pages/IntroducingTakkarramKirrakke.md

 I'm diverting from the topic.
 When you say my name, you have to roll the 'r's.
 If you do not roll the 'r', it is not my name.
-For all the good things things we can say about an English speaker, there is a weakness the English speaker possesses that the author knows only too keenly about.
+For all the good things things we can say about an English speaker, there is a weakness the e.s possesses that the author knows only too keenly about.
+That when confronted with an 'r' that has to be rolled, he looks at it askance.
+He deliberates.
+He dilly-dallys.
+And when he gathers the courage, he rolls one 'r'.
+If he is in a particularly effervescent mood, he might even roll another 'r'.
+There is yet another weakness that he possesses, that he may not even know about.
+That is his blissful ignorance to the existence of the soft 'k'.

+As we have established the peculiar weaknesses of the English speaker, you can know his reaction when he has to face the prospect of uttering my name.

+However, if is faced with a battery of 'r', soft 'k's,

+_________________
 He has carefully created my name.